MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/New-VM.md

 New-VM -Name "new 5" -Generation 1 -BootDevice CD -NoVHD
 ```

 This example creates a virtual machine named new 5.
-The machine doesn't have any VHD disk and set to boot from CD.
+The machine doesn't have any VHD disk and is set to boot from CD.

 ### Example 6